 Equipment needed: Cones and practice vests.

-Extra: In an interview in the Guardian Barcelona's Xavi mentioned how important playing the simple game of piggy in the middle was to the team.
+Extra: In an interview in the Guardian Barcelona's Xavi mentioned how important playing the simple game of piggy in the middle was to his club.

 Take a look at Liverpool playing 'piggy in the middle' prior to an English Premier League football match: